Holomorphic functional calculus and vector-valued Littlewood-Paley-Stein theory for semigroups: Introduction

 for all finite sequences $\{f_k\}_{k\ge1}$ in $L_p(\O)$.
-Obviously, any positive contraction is regular.
-It is well known that, conversely, if $T$ is regular, then there exists a positive contraction $S$ on $L_p(\O)$ such that $|T(f)|\le S(|f|)$ for any $f\in L_p(\O)$; $S$ is called the absolute value of $T$ and denoted by $|T|$ (see \cite[Chapter~1]{MN}).
+The least constant $c$ is called the {\it regular norm} of $T$.
+Obviously, any positive operator is regular with regular norm equal to its operator norm.
+It is well known that, conversely, if $T$ is regular, then there exists a positive operator $S$ on $L_p(\O)$ such that $|T(f)|\le S(|f|)$ for any $f\in L_p(\O)$ with $\|S\|$ equal to the regular norm of $T$; such a positive $S$ is unique and called the absolute value of $T$ and denoted by $|T|$ (see \cite[Chapter~1]{MN}).
+For presentation simplicity, in this article we will only consider {\it contractively regular} operators, i.e., those with regular norms less than or equal to $1$, and will simply call these operators as regular operators with a light abuse of terminology.

 It is well known (and easy to check) that if $T$ is a contraction on $L_p(\O)$ for every $1\le p\le\8$, then $T$ is regular on $L_p(\O)$.
 Like positive operators, a regular operator $T$ extends to a contraction on $L_p(\O;X)$ for any Banach space $X$.
 This extension will be denoted by $T$ too.